Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 treatment options, the market has seen a significant shift toward surgical

-interventions for moderate to severe cases of CTS.
+interventions for moderate-to-severe cases of CTS.
 Carpal tunnel release

 surgery, including both open and minimally invasive endoscopic techniques, is